St Paul's Cathedral, Dunedin: Choir

-St Paul's Cathedral has a notable history of church music and the choir is known for its high performance standards and wide repertoire.
+St Paul's Cathedral has a notable history of church music, with a choir established for over 100 years.Historically, the choir has been consistently known for its high performance standards and wide repertoire.
+The choir has included many well-known musicians, including New Zealand composer Richard Madden.
 Many of the choir's members have pursued professional vocal careers, singing in English cathedral choirs including Ely, Salisbury and St George's Windsor.
-Several others – most recently Anna Leese – have gone on to international careers in opera.
+Several others – most recently Jonathan Lemalu and Anna Leese – have gone on to international careers in opera.
 The choir has also contributed many members to the New Zealand Secondary Students' Choir, the New Zealand Youth Choir and Voices NZ.

 The primary focus of the Cathedral Choir is to enhance Cathedral worship, alongside its wider role of outreach within the Diocese of Dunedin and beyond.
-The Cathedral Choir is an auditioned choir, with 22 singers, which sings at Sunday Services, midweek Choral Evensong and festival occasions during the choir season (Candlemas to Christmas Day).
-The choir also takes part in concerts and tours throughout the year, and has featured on broadcasts for Radio New Zealand alongside recordings for both national and local television.
-The choir sings a challenging repertoire from early plainsong to the work of contemporary composers.
-The St. Paul's Cathedral Choir is directed by Michael Grant.
+The Cathedral Choir is an auditioned choir, which has historically sung at Sunday services, midweek Choral Evensong and festival occasions during the choir season (Candlemas to Christmas Day).
+The choir has also previously taken part in concerts and tours throughout the year, and has featured on broadcasts for Radio New Zealand alongside recordings for both national and local television.
+The choir has been known as a group with the ability to provide a varied repertoire from early plainsong to the work of contemporary composers.

+The most recent St Paul's Cathedral Musical Director held the position for 6 years, resigning in 2025.
+Since then, the cathedral has not recruited a new Director of Music.
+The music at St Paul's is currently managed by the incumbent Dean, the Rev. Dr Tony Curtis.
+Under his purview, a small group of singers maintains a presence at St Paul's, providing music such as Taize chants.
+It is unclear if the cathedral's tradition of formal Anglican choral music will be revived at any stage in the future.